-After years of campaigning it is welcome news that the last steps are being put in place to see that the Waste 4 Fuel rubbish pile in Cornwall Drive close to the A20 and Crittal’s Corner is finally cleared.
+The Waste 4 Fuel rubbish pile in Cornwall Drive close to the A20 and Crittal’s Corner has been a significant problem for some considerable time.
 Over the years fires at the site have caused unnecessary pressures for the London Fire Brigade as well as - at times - disruption for motorists.
 The resulting smoke, smell and odours drifting across Footscray and Sidcup have been an unpleasant and unwelcome nuisance for local people.

 It isn’t acceptable for firms to cash in on waste dumped on their sites and then seemingly be able to walk away from the serious problems they’ve created without any meaningful consequence.
 Obligating those seeking a waste licence to take out financial security up front would help reduce this risk and ensure that those operating these sites foot the bill when things go wrong.
-I shall be contacting the new Environment Secretary to make her aware of the situation and to urge her to take action to make sure that it never happens again.
+It's important that a situation like this shouldn't happen again.

 The main priority, though, is that this blot on the landscape is dealt with once and for all.
-Now that the remaining legal issues have been resolved, I hope that that clearance work can be completed as soon as possible and that those living in the area can finally see this nightmare come to an end.
 Action to remove this rubbish mountain and see the site restored can’t come soon enough.